spirit-stone-world/token-core/README.md

 This is an ERC-20 contract modified according to OpenZeppelin's [implementation](https://github.com/OpenZeppelin/cairo-contracts/blob/cairo-1/src/openzeppelin/token/erc20.cairo) and it features the following characteristics:

 -  There is no initial allocation, all tokens are generated through minting.
--  Anyone can call the mint function of the contract for free.
+-  Anyone can call the apply_mint function of the contract to join the mint candidates for free.
 -  A mint can be available every 50 seconds.
 -  The reward for each mint is fixed and will be halved after every 400,000 blocks.
 -  Minting will stop when the total number of tokens reaches 8,000,000,000.